thefinancialclinic/steps/README.md

   + appschema .. ok
 ```

-If you see that the DB is ready to rock.
+If you see that, then the DB is ready to rock.

 # Running